johnnylousas/Master-Thesis/dummy_data/README.md

 - id: file name
 - prevalence: percentage of times this file is modified (if prevalence = 100, in every commit this file is modified)
-- stability : probability of being broken by a test (here I started with 90-100% chance)
+- stability : probability of being broken by a test.

 ## Commit list.
 This table contains the information typically obtained from a source control log: a chronological list of all changes and related information.